okadate/nakano2022_MLE/README.md

-# MLE for GPP and ER models in Akahira River in Nakano et al., 2022
+# MLE for GPP and ER models in Nakano et al., 2022

 (c) 2021 OKADA Teruhisa